6 User testing metrics and how to use them

-To determine your users reactions and expectations you have to track user testing metrics.
+To determine your user’s reactions and expectations, you must track user testing metrics.
 Presenting metrics to the management or stakeholders will help to gain their support.

-It is easy to specify usability metrics, but hard to collect them.
+It is easy to specify usability metrics but hard to collect them.
 Typically, usability is measured relative to users’ performance on a given set of test tasks.
-Use a combination of these metrics to highlight high priority problem areas.
-For example, if participants respond with high confidence that they successfully completed a task, yet the majority are failing, there is a huge difference in how participants are using the product, which can lead to problems.
+Use a combination of these metrics to highlight high-priority problem areas.
+For example, suppose participants respond with high confidence that they successfully completed a task, yet the majority are failing.
+In that case, there is a huge difference in how participants use the product, leading to problems.

-In this article, we’re gonna cover the most popular ones and also, you’ll find an example in the end.
+In this article, we’re going to cover the most popular ones, and also, you’ll find an example in the end.